 Solution

-Intel has released the security fixes for all the 3 CVEs including CVE-2021-0157.
-It is the responsibility of Mother Board vendors to push this BIOS update to their customers further.
-But the problem is that vendors won’t provide BIOS support or security patches in the long term.
+Intel has released the security fixes for all the 3 CVEs, including CVE-2021-0157.
+Mother Board vendors are responsible for further pushing this BIOS update to their customers.
+Moreover, the problem is that vendors won’t provide BIOS support or security patches in the long term.
 This results in a bug that will not be fixed anytime soon for the customers who need it.

 So a workaround for CVE-2021-0157 and CVE-2021-0158 is to protect the access to BIOS settings with a strong password.

-For CVE-2021-0146, on successful exploitation, the penetration can be detected using SIEM-class systems.
-These systems detect suspicious behavior and stop the attacker from advancing within the network.
+For CVE-2021-0146, the penetration can be detected using SIEM-class systems on successful exploitation.
+Hence, these systems detect suspicious behavior and stop attackers from advancing within the network.